kennyjoseph/kennyjoseph.github.io/_includes/class.md

 # Grading

-The class will be graded out of 150 points.
+The class will be (and is required to be) graded pass/fail.

 Each weeks [readings](#readings) is graded on a seven point scale:
 - A [one to two paragraph response on Slack](#reading-responses-on-slack) to at least three readings (**1 point per reading**)